 You can pause or resume consumption effective at boot-time for all the destinations on a JMS server, for a group of destinations that point to the same JMS template, or for individual destinations.
 If you configure consumption-paused-at-startup, the next time you boot the server, message consumption activities will be disallowed on the specified destination(s) until you explicitly change the state to "consumption enabled" for that destination.
-If you configure consumption to resume, the next time you boot the server, message consumption activities will be allowed on the specified destination(s) until the state is explicitly changed to "consumption paused" for that destination.
+If you configure consumption to resume, the next time you boot the server, message consumption activities will be disallowed on the specified destination activities will be allowed on the specified destination (s) until be allowed on the specified destination(s) until the state is explicitly changed to "consumption paused" for that destination.